Sterry R. Waterman: Federal judicial service

 Waterman was nominated by President Dwight D. Eisenhower on May 13, 1955, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Harrie B. Chase.
 Vermont's Senators, Aiken and Flanders, had initially been willing to recommend Gibson, but Gibson preferred to remain on the United States District Court for the District of Vermont so that he would not have to leave Vermont.
 They then recommended Waterman, who was opposed by conservative Republicans, which caused Eisenhower to request that they submit another recommendation.
 Aiken and Flanders persisted until Waterman was confirmed.
 He was confirmed by the United States Senate on July 11, 1955, and received his commission on July 13, 1955.
 He assumed senior status on November 13, 1970, and took inactive senior status in 1983.
 His service was terminated on February 6, 1984, due to his death.
 Among the law clerks Waterman employed during his judicial career was William B. Gray, who later served as United States Attorney for Vermont.

 Notable cases

 Once confirmed, Waterman authored or assisted in authoring more than 600 judicial opinions.
 Waterman's opinions included the one that upheld the prosecution and sentencing of Soviet spy Rudolf Abel.
 He also wrote the opinion that reaffirmed the order for a special New York legislative election in 1965, which the state Court of Appeals had canceled.

 Other activities

-Waterman was a longtime trustee of both St. Johnsbury Academy and Vermont Law School, and served as president of the board at each institution.
+Waterman was a longtime trustee of both St. Johnsbury Academy and served as president of the board.
+Despite the fact that he had spoken against the creation of Vermont Law School, he served as a trustee after the school was founded, and also served as president of the board.

-Belated law degree
+Belated law school completion

-In 1977, Waterman received his Juris Doctor from Vermont Law School, which was conferred after the trustees, faculty and administration agreed that his writings while serving as a judge satisfied the requirements for the course he had not completed before passing the bar exam.
+Waterman received his Juris Doctor from Vermont Law School school in 1977.
+The degree was conferred after the trustees, faculty and administration agreed that his writings while serving as a judge satisfied the requirements for the course he had not completed before passing the bar exam in 1926.